 Your lawyer will take on all the tasks your case requires.
 These tasks can include hunting down evidence that supports your claim, assigning a value to your losses, and negotiating with the insurance companies.

 We will also file your paperwork on time, help you stay within the statute of limitations, and prove fault in your case.
-You will have support throughout the progression of your case, and you will not have to wonder about what to do at each step.
+You will have support throughout the progression of your claim, and you will not have to wonder about what to do at each step.

 Your legal team will update you whenever something happens, so you are not left out of the loop.
 Our team will do all we can to help you and your family.

 For a free legal consultation with a motorcycle accident attorney in Columbus, call (614) 538-1116